Woodring Highline Bilingual Teaching Fellows Program

-The fourth cohort of fellows will begin in Summer of 2022.
+The fourth cohort of fellows began in Summer of 2022.
 Bilingual teaching fellows will work and study over two years, and graduate with a teaching certificate and bachelor’s degree.
 We will begin accepting applications for the next cohort starting in winter 2023.

 Highline Public Schools has a bold goal that all students will graduate bilingual and biliterate, and seeks to recruit bilingual teachers from our community.

 Bilingual teaching fellows work full time in paraprofessional roles, maintaining regular salary and benefits.
 Through their work as paraprofessionals, they practice and deepen their study with Western Washington University’s Woodring College of Education.
 Courses are held locally and online.

 An $8,000/year conditional scholarship covers most of the tuition, leaving participants to pay remaining tuition and other fees.
 Students may be offered admission with or without a conditional loan scholarship.
 Additional financial aid opportunities may be available to students through Western Washington University.

 The next cohort is scheduled to begin June 2023.
 Check back often for more updates!